AlexCuadron/OpenHands/evaluation/benchmarks/aime2024/README.md

 ### Running a Single Example

-To run a single example from the AIME2024 benchmark, you can use either positional or named arguments:
+To run a single example from the AIME2024 benchmark:

-#### Using positional arguments (compatible with MATH500):

 ```bash
 cd OpenHands